 when?
 10 am to 5 pm, six days a week.
 Late opening on Tues until 9 pm.
 Closed Mondays.

-what?
-Bern Münster (also known as Bern Cathedral or the Cathedral of St Vincent) is found in the heart of the Old Town next to the River Aare.
 This three-naved protestant cathedral is of Gothic construction and built of sandstone from the nearby Ostermundingen.
 Construction commenced in 1421, under the supervision of Strasbourg master stonemason Matthäus Ensinger, with the tower not completed until 1893.
-The Münster is 276 feet long, 110 feet wide, and 330 foot tall at the apex of its tower.
+The Münster is 276 feet long, 110 feet wide, and 330 feet tall at the apex of its tower.

 Services are held on Saturdays and Sundays, with the Münster hosting concerts and cultural events throughout the year.
 The adjacent Münsterplatz, a pretty cobbled square, holds an annual Christmas market and is home to the 1545 Moses Fountain.